Ingham Regional Special Response Team

 The Ingham Regional Special Response Team is a group of highly motivated officers with extensive training in the areas of surveillance techniques, marksmen and firearm operations, negotiation skills, rappelling, tactical entry and physical conditioning.
 All officers assigned to the unit are volunteers who are selected for their composure under stress, ability to work in a team setting, and ability to master the many facets of the training.

 Ingham Regional Crash Investigation Team

 The Ingham Regional Crash Investigation Team is a group of officers who are trained to investigate and reconstruct traffic crashes.
 The team consists of officers from MSU Police Department, East Lansing Police Department, Lansing Police Department, Lansing Township Police Department, Meridian Township Police Department, Ingham County Sheriff’s Office and the Michigan State Police.
-The MSU Police Department currently has eight officers serving on this unit.
+The MSU Police Department currently has seven officers serving on this unit.
 The team works together in groups of four or more officers to investigate crashes.
 Specialized tools are utilized that drastically reduce the amount of time it takes to investigate a crash scene.